Recently added

 Transcript of a line from Simon and Garfunkel's 1968 song Mrs. Robinson.

-Transcript of a line from One Direction's 2014 song Girl Almighty.
+Transcript of a line from One Direction (wr.
+John Ryan)'s 2014 song Girl Almighty.

 Points of connection